-We run three Beaver colonies, which meet during term time at Scout HQ at either 5:30pm for an hour on Mondays and Tuesdays, or fortnightly on a Sunday from 2pm for two hours.
+We run two Beaver colonies, which meet during term time at Scout HQ at either 5:30pm for an hour on Mondays and Tuesdays.

 Beavers is the start of your child’s scouting adventure.
 It’s a very exciting time, they will be trying new things, making friends and having fun in scouting.